-- a. all parent delegates shall be elected from the delegates to the two parent clusters; - b. each of the clusters shall elect ten (10) delegates to the PC; - c. delegates selected to the PC by the clusters should be representative of the cultural and ethnic groups served by the Head Start centers represented in the parent cluster.
+- a. all parent delegates shall be elected from the delegates to the two Head Start areas three parent clusters; - b. each of the areas clusters shall elect fifteen ten (15) (10) delegates to the PC; - c. delegates selected to the PC by the areas clusters should be representative of the cultural and ethnic groups served by the Head Start centers represented in the areas parent clusters.